SSProve/ssprove/README.md

 (this step is needed for the walkthrough).
 It should succeed displaying only warnings and coq terms.

 Run `make graph` to build a graph of dependencies between sources. graphviz must be installed.
+(On macOS, `gsed` is also required, they can both be installed with homebrew.)

 ## Organisation of the directories